filewatcher/filewatcher/README.md

 The `--daemon/-D` option starts filewatcher in the background as system daemon, so filewatcher will not be terminated by `Ctrl+C`, for example.

+## Watch for files access (read) events

+The `--access/-a` option will add to changes files, that have changed the `atime` property, with the `:readed` event, and the command (or block of code) will be executed on these events.

 ## Available enviroment variables

 The environment variable $FILENAME is available in the shell command argument.